ArduPilot/ardupilot_wiki/plane/source/docs/automatic-tuning-with-autotune.rst

 AUTOTUNE mode well past the point where you think the plane is flying well.

 If you have an OSD or Ground Control Station, then messages for D and P tuning phases for the axis, as well as a "Tuning Completed" message will be displayed.

-Once tuning is completed, it is saved.
+.. note:: To save the new tune, you must disarm while still in AUTOTUNE mode.
+If you switch out of AUTOTUNE, new settings will be lost and previous tune restored.
+You can use this feature if you're unhappy with AUTOTUNE's results and want to discard them.

 Tuning light, agile aircraft
 ----------------------------